 The Town and Village Courts also conduct arraignments and preliminary hearings in felony matters.
 In addition, these courts hear Vehicle and Traffic Law misdemeanors and traffic infractions.

-Town and Village Justices are required to be 24 hours a day and are often called upon to arraign misdemeanor and felony charges as well as to act as Family Court judges when Family Court is not in session.
+Town and Village Justices are required to be available 24 hours a day and are often called upon to arraign misdemeanor and felony charges as well as to act as Family Court judges when Family Court is not in session.
 In cases involving domestic violence, the judges are also authorized to issue orders of protection.